You are here

 At the Smithsonian American Art Museum you will encounter America’s most revered artists of each time period, as forms, styles and genres were developed and perfected – as well as the National Portrait Gallery, which shares the same building.
 The 20th century saw progress in the realms of abstraction and realism, as visitors can see through the museum’s large collection of New Deal art and murals.
 The museum also hosts a vast contemporary art collection, so your trek through American art will bring you all the way to the present day.
 If you are looking for a more culturally oriented perspective, collections do stem beyond eras: the museum features exhibits specifically dedicated to African American and Latino artists, as well as folk art.

-The Renwick Gallery is the museum’s free-to-enter home for contemporary craft and decorative art.
-While the incredibly popular exhibit WONDER will close on July 10, the Renwick will continue to display the finest in American craft and decorative art in its beautiful, state-of-the-art building, located just steps from the White House.
+The Renwick Gallery is the museum’s free-to-enter home for contemporary craft and decorative art, displaying the finest in American craft and decorative art in its beautiful, state-of-the-art building, located just steps from the White House.

 Take a break in the Kogod Courtyard